drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/02.installation/docs.md

 Requirements

- -Commerce 2.x requires Drupal 8.5.0 or newer.
+ - Commerce 2.x requires Drupal 8.5.0 or newer.
+ - Recommended to use the newest version of composer, as older versions may or may not work, check that your version matches the version listed on https://getcomposer.org/

  If you already have a web server, make sure it satisfies [Drupal 8’s requirements].
  The recommended memory limit is 256MB or more.
 For local development we recommend